mrakgr/The-Spiral-Language/readme.md

 You want to operate on only a few fields of a record, but end up dragging the whole thing through the join point by accident.

-The bottom up segment is troublesome - you do not get handholding from the type system when applying functions, so you have even more incentive to use records just in care you miss because the error messages would be better.
+The bottom-up segment is troublesome - you do not get hand holding from the type system when applying functions, so you have even more incentive to use records just in care you miss because the error messages would be better.
 Since Spiral does function nesting where other languages would use multiple arguments, it is easy to miss one and not realize it until much later when the whole thing is done.
 The bottom-up segment forces you to go like a ping pong ball through the codebase fixing type errors much after they have been made, similarly how it would be in a dynamic language.

 Records are leaky.
-Here is another way that they can leak by misspeling optional fields.
+Here is another way that they can leak by misspelling optional fields.

 ```
 open real_core